dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 ---

-### Cognitive Neuropsychology Group, Fredrik Ullén, Max-Planck Institute for Empirical Aesthetics
+### Cognitive Neuropsychology Group, Fredrik Ullén, Max-Planck Institute for Empirical Aesthetics (MPIAE)

-I recently started as a scientific software engineer in Cognitive Neuropsychology Lab at MPIAE.
+In 2025, I started as a scientific software engineer in the Cognitive Neuropsychology Lab of Fredrik Ullén at MPIAE.
 I am working on different projects involving [PsyNet](https://gitlab.com/PsyNetDev/PsyNet) and in-house software written in Python, Rust, and JavaScript.
+I am also writing software that drives MRI-compatible hardware developed at the institute, like the software for our new [MRI-compatible piano](https://www.instagram.com/p/DSR5t9mD_8b/).

 <br/><br/>